D-KG5/ECEN5813_Project4/README.md

 # Notes
 - The built-in accelerometer is used for this project.
-- The SPI function is a simple loop-back.
+- The SPI function is a simple loop-back (MISO and MOSI must be connected like in the coding exercise).
 - Test mode can be enabled in global_defines.h
 - The slider touch state transitions are extremely glitchy.
 	- Right touch must be quick and forceful (leave the finger on it).